Things to Do in El Paso

 El Paso’s rugged mountains offer a lot more than a picturesque backdrop to the bustling border town.
 They are a veritable playground perfectly suited to hiking, mountain biking, camping and even rock climbing.
 In fact, two of the most unique state parks in Texas are just a stone’s throw from downtown El Paso.
 Drive 15 minutes to reach Franklin Mountains State Park, home to 125 miles of multi-use trails that wind throughout 37 square miles of rocky desert wilderness.

 For some intriguing history, look no further than Hueco Tanks State Park and Historic Site.
 Thousands of years ago, people traveled to the rocky hills for the rainwater that collected in the natural rock basins.
 These early travelers left behind rock paintings that can be seen today on a guided or self-guided tour.
 Hueco Tanks State Park is perhaps better known these days as a top destination for rock climbers.
 Bring your climbing shoes, crash pads and chalk, and go on a guided climbing tour.
 If that’s not your cup of tea, there is an abundance of hiking and biking trails from where you can try to spot some of the 200 types of birds known to live in the park.

-Should you have an appetite for even more adventure, go see beautiful Guadalupe Mountains National Park, the stunning dunes of White Sands National Monument, or the mysterious caves of Carlsbad Caverns.
+Need more adventure?
+Go see beautiful Guadalupe Mountains National Park, the stunning dunes of White Sands National Monument, or the mysterious caves of Carlsbad Caverns.
 All three sites are within 2.5 hours of El Paso, making for an easy road trip from the already amazing Sun City.

 Tour the Mission Trail